MKozai/CR-aniso/README.md

   - geo_to_gse(): Convert spherical harmonics from the geocentric (GEO) coordinate system to the Geocentric Solar Ecliptic (GSE) coordinate system.

 ## Demonstrations
-- GEO_to_GSE_demo.ipynb: Demonstration to convert spherical harmonics from the GEO the the GSE coordinate system.
+- GEO_to_GSE_demo.ipynb: Demonstration to convert spherical harmonics from the GEO to the GSE coordinate system.

 ## License